arcan1s/ffxivbis/src/main/resources/swagger-info/description.md

 # Basic workflow

 * Create party using `PUT /api/v1/party` endpoint.
 It consumes username and password of administrator (which can't be restored).
 As the result it returns unique id of created party.
 * Create new users which have access to this party.
-Note that user is belong to specific party id and in scope of the specified party it must be unique.
+Note that user belongs to specific party id and in scope of the specified party it must be unique.
 * Add players with their best in slot sets (probably by using ariyala links).
 * Add loot items if any.
 * By using `PUT /api/v1/party/{partyId}/loot` API find players which are better for the specified loot.